datacarpentry/image-processing/_episodes/07-thresholding.md

 above (or below) a threshold value are turned on, while all other pixels are turned off."
-- "The binary images produced by thresholding are held in two-dimensional NumPy arrays, since they have only one color value channel.
+- "The binary images produced by thresholding are held in two-dimensional NumPy arrays, since they have only one colour value channel.
 They are boolean, hence they contain the values 0 (off) and 1 (on)."
 - "Thresholding can be used to create masks that select only the interesting parts of an image, or as the first step before